Quezler/ReFactorium/README.md

 #### Scrap
 * Now it's more useful - you can put it in the core and build walls and other buildings with it.
 #### Condenser
-* Simple free water source.
+* Simple energy-free water source.
 #### Scrabbler
 * Small drill made out of scrap.
 #### Shredder
 * Small turret made out of scrap.
-Consumes scrap.
+Immersive firerate and inaccuracy.
 #### Sieve
 * Processes sand and outputs scrap.
 #### Filter